 Support Our Helping Hearts Appeal

 Every day, 12 babies are born with congenital heart disease (CHD) in the UK.
 Every day, new families are told the devastating news that their baby is facing open heart surgery and a battle to survive.
-And now their CHD journey is made even more difficult by the global coronavirus pandemic.

 Imagine going to your 20-week pregnancy scan and finding out your unborn baby has a serious, life-threatening heart condition.
 Then imagine your baby is born and needs to have life-saving surgery within the first few weeks or months of life.